-All the Big Latch On events below will be held on Friday August 4th McFaddens Centre McFaddens Road, St Albans, Christchurch Doors open at 9.30am.
+The Big Latch On event below will be held on Friday August 3rd 2018 McFaddens Centre McFaddens Road, St Albans, Christchurch Doors open at 9.30am.
 Morning tea served from 10am.
 It’s a good idea to arrive before 10.15am if you are going to join in with the latch-on and breastfeed – so you can…Details

 A survey of 500 mothers commissioned by Public Health England found that fears about breastfeeding among women included that it could be painful (74%), prevent them taking medication (71%) and be embarrassing in front of strangers (63%).